no code implementations • 6 Aug 2023 • Rongguang Wang, Guray Erus, Pratik Chaudhari, Christos Davatzikos

 We then characterize the subset of meanings that can be reached by the state of the LLMs for some input prompt, and show that a well-trained bot can reach any meaning albeit with small probability.

-We exploit a formal correspondence between thermodynamics and inference, where the number of samples can be thought of as the inverse temperature, to define a "learning capacity'' which is a measure of the effective dimensionality of a model.
+We use a formal correspondence between thermodynamics and inference, where the number of samples can be thought of as the inverse temperature, to study a quantity called ``learning capacity'' which is a measure of the effective dimensionality of a model.

-1 code implementation • 2 May 2023 • Jialin Mao, Itay Griniasty, Han Kheng Teoh, Rahul Ramesh, Rubing Yang, Mark K. Transtrum, James P. Sethna, Pratik Chaudhari
+2 code implementations • 2 May 2023 • Jialin Mao, Itay Griniasty, Han Kheng Teoh, Rahul Ramesh, Rubing Yang, Mark K. Transtrum, James P. Sethna, Pratik Chaudhari

 We develop information-geometric techniques to analyze the trajectories of the predictions of deep networks during training.